 Whenever there is a disaster of any magnitude, mental health professionals often are mobilized to help.
 To an outside observer, it would be difficult to tell the mental health professional apart from the other volunteers who are also offering water or blankets.
 But there are some unique roles of mental health professionals in disaster response.

-According to professional guidelines for disaster responsemental health professionals in disaster settingsv are probably NOT best employed in disaster settings in the following capacities:
+According to professional guidelines for disaster response mental health professionals in disaster settings are probably NOT best employed in disaster settings in the following capacities:

 - Engaging in casefinding activities

 - Advocating in an adversarial manner